cython/cython/docs/src/tutorial/numpy.rst

     # every type in the numpy module there's a corresponding compile-time
     # type with a _t-suffix.
     ctypedef np.int_t DTYPE_t
-    # The builtin min and max functions works with Python objects, and are
-    # so very slow.
-So we create our own.
-    #  - "cdef" declares a function which has much less overhead than a normal
-    #    def function (but it is not Python-callable)
-    #  - "inline" is passed on to the C compiler which may inline the functions
-    #  - The C type "int" is chosen as return type and argument types
-    #  - Cython allows some newer Python constructs like "a if x else b", but
-    #    the resulting C file compiles with Python 2.3 through to Python 3.0 beta.
-    cdef inline int int_max(int a, int b): return a if a >= b else b cdef inline int int_min(int a, int b): return a if a <= b else b
     # "def" can type its arguments but not have a return type.
 The type of the
     # arguments for a "def" function is checked at run-time when entering the
     # function.